springlie/coprintf/README.md

 **What's `<Leader>` Character ?**

-We define a character as the `<leader>` who will combine the mode character as an escape character.
+We define a character as the `<leader>` which will combine the mode character as an escape character.

 The default `<leader>` is **"^"**, but you can customize it to any char you want.